Terms of service

 In these terms and conditions, the following definitions apply:

-1. Supplementary agreement: an agreement under which the consumer acquires products, digital content, and/or services in connection with a distance contract, and these items, digital content, and/or services are supplied by the trader or by a third party on the basis of an arrangement between that third party and the trader;
+1. Supplementary agreement: an agreement whereby the consumer acquires products, digital content and/or services in connection with a distance contract and these goods, digital content and/or services are supplied by the entrepreneur or by a third party on the basis of an arrangement between that third party and the entrepreneur;

-2. Cooling-off period: the period within which the consumer may exercise the right of withdrawal;
+2. Cooling-off period: the period within which the consumer can make use of the right of withdrawal;

-3. Consumer: the natural person who is not acting for purposes relating to their trade, business, craft, or profession;
+3. Consumer: the natural person who is not acting for purposes relating to his trade, business, craft or profession;

 4. Day: calendar day;